arongas/spring-boot-lectures/Lecture 6 - Spring Data JMS/lecture6.md

 ## Exercise

-From the previous lecture there is an Aggregator and a Sensor using JPA.
+From the previous lectures (Lecture 4 -Web\exercises) there is an Aggregator and a Sensor using JPA.

 - Remove the registration process of sensors and make the sensors app send messages with sensor data to a Queue.